robotology/urdf2casadi-matlab/README.md

 [2] Link origin
 [3] Joint origin

 How to use - Call urdf2eom with the URDF file as the argument.
 The URDF file can be placed in the URDFs folder.
+The equations (tau for ID and qdd for FD) are written to text file.

 Code by Deepak Paramkusam, TU Delft.
 Based on Roy Featherstone's Rigid Body Dynamics Algorithms.